reagent-project/reagent-cookbook/recipes/d3/README.md

    ])
 ```

-## Converting javascript to clojurescript
+## Convert javascript to clojurescript

 This is the javascript we want to include: